RealityBending/RealityBending.github.io/content/post/2021-06-30-logo_meaning/index.md

 image:
   caption: ''
   placement: 0
-title: "The symbolism of the ReBeL logo"
+title: "The symbolism behind the ReBeL logo"
 subtitle: "Can you guess all the hidden symbols and elements present in our logo?"
 summary: "Can you guess all the hidden symbols and elements present in our logo?"
 tags: